Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Geometry and the cost of bad geodesic behavior

 From lattice symmetry, there exists an othonormal basis for $\RR^d$ containing $y_\theta$ and consisting of vectors in $\partial\mkB_g$ having the same Euclidean length; by inverting basis vectors we may assume $z_\theta$ has all nonnegative coefficients in this basis.
-Then the convex hull of the basis vectors includes a multiple $bz_\theta$ with $b>0$; the convex hull is contained in $\mkB_g$ so we must have $b\leq a$.
-The minimum Euclidean length of vectors in this convex hull is $|y_\theta|/\sqrt{d}$, so
+Then the boundary of the convex hull of the basis vectors includes a multiple $bz_\theta$ with $b>0$; the convex hull is contained in $\mkB_g$ so we must have $b\leq a$.
+The minimum Euclidean length of vectors in this convex hull boundary is $|y_\theta|/\sqrt{d}$, and hence

 Therefore $\psi_{y_\theta,z_\theta}=\psi_{\theta,z_\theta}\leq\arccos 1/\sqrt{d}$; alternatively we can say the angle between $\theta$ and $H_{\theta,0}$ is at least $\arcsin 1/\sqrt{d}$.
 This has several consequences.
 First, for all $u\in\RR^d$,